Unfortunately, I have lost my ticket to this show. Instead, here is a picture of our turntable. Note the absence of Bob Seger upon it.

-In terms of acts more in tune with the clogs’n’ludes’n’fondue culture of the day, there is Boz Scaggs, Kate & Anna McGarrigle, and the Buckingham/Nicks-led version of Fleetwood Mac (I was well acquainted with the work of earlier iterations of F.Mac during the late ‘60s and early ‘70s, but I tend to see the 1975 model as a different band).
+In terms of acts more in tune with the clogs’n’ludes’n’fondue culture of the day that I liked both then and now, there is Boz Scaggs, Kate & Anna McGarrigle, and the Buckingham/Nicks-led version of Fleetwood Mac (I was well acquainted with the work of earlier iterations of F.Mac during the late ‘60s and early ‘70s, but I tend to see the 1975 model as a different band).

 And even putting in Boz Scaggs is slightly misleading because what that essentially means is, while I do like a number of his other tunes, I still love Silk Degrees, especially “Lowdown,” one of my favourite songs of all time.

 There’s Bruce Springsteen too, but the only albums of his that I was truly big on were Born To Run and Darkness on the Edge of Town.
 And I haven’t played either in eons and own neither on CD (although “Meeting Across the River” is on my iPod).